-- Nonspendable fund balance amounts that cannot be spent because they are either (a) not spendable in form or (b) legally or contractually required to be maintained intact. - Restricted fund balance amounts with constraints placed on their use that are either (a) externally imposed by creditors, grantors, contributors, or laws or regulations of other governments; or (b) imposed by law through constitutional provisions or enabling legislation. - Committed fund balance amounts that can only be used for specific purposes determined by formal action of the Authority's highest level of decision-making authority (the Board) and that remain binding unless removed in the same manner.
+- Nonspendable fund balance amounts that cannot be spent because they are either (a) not spendable in form or (b) legally or contractually required to be maintained intact. - Restricted fund balance amounts with constraints placed on their use that are either (a) externally imposed by creditors, grantors, contributors, or laws or regulations of other governments; or (b) imposed by law through constitutional provisions or enabling legislation. - Committed fund balance amounts that can only be used for specific purposes determined by formal action of the Authority's highest level of decision-making authority (the Directors of the Authority's Board of Directors (Board)) and that remain binding unless removed in the same manner.
 Committed fund balance does not lapse at fiscal year-end.
 The formal action must occur prior to the end of the reporting period.
 However, the amount that will be subject to the constraint may be determined in the subsequent period.
-The formal action required to commit fund balance shall be Board resolution. - Assigned fund balance amounts that are constrained by the Authority's intent to be used for specific purposes.
-The intent can be established at either the highest level of decision-making or by a body or an official designated for that purpose.
-The Board delegated the Authority to assign fund balance for a specific purpose to the Executive Director. - Unassigned fund balance the residual classification for the Authority's General Fund that includes amounts not contained in the other classifications.
-In other funds, the unassigned classification is used only if expenditures incurred for specific purposes exceed the amounts restricted, committed, or assigned to those purposes.
+The formal action required to commit fund balance shall be Board resolution.